bchenlab/bchenlab.github.io/research.md

+### Our main research goals:

-What is the key questions that we would like to address in the lab?
+### Key questions that we would like to address:
-Why are they important?
-Include the simplified cartoon to illustrate the hypothesis and the idea behind
+- Q1:XXX
+- Q2:XXX
+- Q3:XXX

+### The technology we use to answer those question:
+- T1:XXX
+- T2:XXX
+- T3:XXX